 There is no way around the challenge of reading your EMT training textbook but there is a way through it that can make it way more tolerable.
 Here are some hard and fast points you can apply right away:

 • Make sure you have the most current edition of the textbook, and that it follows the National EMS Educational Standards.
-(At the time of writing, the 2015 guidelines were being revised.)

 • Start a chapter by reading through the objectives or chapter outline, making sure you understand what the learning outcomes are.
-These will become a roadmap for your learning, keeping you focussed on what’s important.
+These will become a roadmap for your learning, keeping you focused on what’s important.

 • Survey (skim read) the rest of the chapter briefly, so that you have that 30,000-foot view of what you’ll be learning about.
 This will also help you keep your note-taking succinct and focused.

-• At this point (before you read the chapter in-depth) write down some of the questions you would like answered.
+• At this point (before you read the chapter in-depth), write down some of the questions you would like answered.
 In other words: stoke your own curiosity!
 This will prime your brain to learn when you encounter the answers to your own questions.

 • Try reading out loud.
 It’ll slow you down and force you to consider the words your eyeballs are skating over.
 Also, subconsciously, hearing your own voice will help you retain and comprehend that information.

 • Once you’ve read a chapter, close your book and talk out loud about what you just learned.
 Better yet, teach it back to your pet cat or money plant.
 Teaching is, ironically, one of the most powerful ways to learn a subject.
-It’s called the Feynman Technique and it works!
+It’s called the Feynman Technique, and it works!
 See one, do one, teach one.

 • You can also try doing some sort of kinesthetic movement while studying, such as gently snapping a hair tie on your wrist or rolling a pen/pencil between your fingers ... something you can easily replicate while taking the NREMT EMT certification exam.